Yugz29/holbertonschool-shell/README.md

 ## 📈 Project Evolution

-This repository is evolving:
+This repository is evolving :

 New scripts, folders, or projects will be added as the training continues.

 Existing scripts may be improved or expanded based on feedback or needs.

 The goal is to have a complete portfolio of practical and well-documented shell commands.

+---

 ## 🤝 Contribution

-You can contribute by:
+You can contribute by :

 Suggesting improvements to existing scripts

 Adding new exercises following the naming conventions

 Reporting errors or issues via GitHub issues

+---